jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 ```
 _<sup><sub>Figure: Spec 2</sub></sup>_

-Now you have two specs[5].
+Now you have two specs[4].

 We added another argument to the function `Hello`.
 Because not all changes are created equal, there will be either a major or minor version difference.

 Because any client that depended on the previous version of `Hello` will break, it’s a breaking change — a new major version at `1.0`.
-You may argue greeting should have a default value as decided by the previous implementation.
+You may argue `greeting` should have a default value as decided by the previous implementation.
 It shouldn’t.
+Doing that is a skewed variation of the optionalizing hack.
 Those differences should remain in the server implementation and not in the spec.
-It’s a skewed variation of the optionalizing hack.

 Alright.
 Let’s make a couple more changes.